Under Milk Wood: Production history

+Audio

-The play had its first reading on stage on 14 May 1953, in New York City, at The Poetry Center at the 92nd Street Y. Thomas himself read the parts of the First Voice and the Reverend Eli Jenkins.
-Almost as an afterthought, the performance was recorded on a single-microphone tape recording (the microphone was laid at front center on the stage floor) and later issued by the Caedmon company.
-It is the only known recorded performance of Under Milk Wood with Thomas as a part of the cast.
+The play was first heard in public on 14 May 1953, at The Poetry Center at the 92nd Street Y, New York.
+It was one of three public readings of the play Thomas gave there; he read the parts of the First Voice and the Reverend Eli Jenkins.
+The performance was recorded on a single-microphone tape recording (the microphone was laid at front centre on the stage floor) and later issued by Caedmon Records.
+It is the only recorded performance of Under Milk Wood with Thomas in the cast.
 A studio recording, planned for 1954, was precluded by Thomas's death in November 1953.

-The BBC first broadcast Under Milk Wood, a new "'Play for Voices", on the Third Programme on 25 January 1954 (two months after Thomas's death), although several sections were omitted.
-The play was recorded with a distinguished, all-Welsh cast including Richard Burton as "First Voice", with production by Douglas Cleverdon.
+The BBC first broadcast Under Milk Wood, described as "a new Play for Voices", on the Third Programme on 25 January 1954, two months after Thomas's death; several sections were omitted.
+The play, produced by Douglas Cleverdon, was recorded with an all-Welsh cast including Richard Burton as First Voice.
 A repeat was broadcast two days later.
 Daniel Jones, the Welsh composer who was a lifelong friend of Thomas's (and his literary trustee), wrote the music; this was recorded separately, on 15 and 16 January, at Laugharne School.
 The play won the Prix Italia award for radio drama that year.

-There were other notable productions in 1954: